-OFFICE OF PLANNING, ENVIRONMENT, AND REALTY Organization Chart
+OFFICE OF PLANNING, ENVIRONMENT, AND REALTY Organization Chart a.
+Associate Administrator (AA) for Planning, Environment, and Realty (HEP)

 1) MISSION: Advances natural and human environmental stewardship and streamlining; comprehensive international, Interstate, State, metropolitan, and multimodal planning; and fair and prudent acquisition and management of real property.